wttech/aet/documentation/src/main/wiki/Dictionary.md

 an open source testing tool developed by Cognifide.

 *AET Core*
-a set of system modules that are crucial to the whole system to work.
+a set of system modules that are crucial for the whole system to work.
 The AET system will not work properly without all core modules configured and running properly.

 *AET Jobs*
 implementations of jobs that can perform a particular task (e.g. collect screenshots, compare sources, validate a page against *W3C HTML5*).